-3.13 The Council will always give notification of the start of the front loading of a new planning policy (DPD or SPD).
+2.13 The Council will always give notification of the start of the front loading of a new planning policy (DPD or SPD).
 New initiatives will be publicised by a notice on the website.
 Tweets and other social media platforms may be used to increase awareness and invite involvement from a wider audience, particularly from those not traditionally engaged with planning.
 A press release is usually prepared for the commencement of work on a new document.
-Persons and groups registered on the policy database will be notified via the planning policy-e-newsletter an email alert.
-It is likely that there will also be a mention in the Depending on the timing, documents will be advertised in Parish Connect newsletter, that goes to Parish and Town Councils (and the Winchester Town Forum) and Council Members will also be notified.
+Persons and groups registered on the policy database will be notified via an email alert.
+Depending on the timing, documents will be advertised in Parish Connect newsletter, that goes to Parish and Town Councils (and the Winchester Town Forum) and Council Members will also be notified.